Glossary of Terms

 A manufactured wood panel.
-Our plywood is 18.7mm thick and made from bonded FSC Birch panels.
+Our plywood is 18.7mm thick and made from bonded birch panels.

-NAKED Kitchens only uses FSC (Forest Stewardship Certification) timber.
+NAKED Kitchens only uses certified timber.
 Not only does this ensure we run as environmentally friendly as possible, it also ensures our cabinets only feature the finest timbers in the world.